isomerpages/moe-bendemeersec/_about-us/Our Mission, Vision and Values.md

 <p style="text-align:justify">

-**We place a strong emphasis on Character Development and National Education.** Our students are taught to love our people and country.
+<b>We place a strong emphasis on Character Development and National Education.</b> Our students are taught to love our people and country.
 Our core values act as a plumb line which sets a standard for the behaviour of staff and students.
 </p>